How to Build Organisational

-My book, Take Pride, will answer those questions.
+My book, Take Pride, provides the answer to those questions.
 It explores what makes people feel pride, why it matters and how to create the conditions in the workplace that make people and their organisations successful.

 I’m hoping that with the publication of Take Pride, more people with influence will start thinking about how to improve the whole experience of work, and that people and organisations will be better off as a result.

 Ask anyone you know to tell you about something that makes them feel proud.
 Guaranteed, their eyes will light up, they will express something with passion and you will witness a surge of emotion.
 It’s a great, great question, because it brings out a positive expression of warmth that makes people feel good about themselves or others.
 Talking about people or occasions that invoke pride reinforces positivity and a sense of achievement.
 Moments of pride make for strong, bonding memories that people want to share with others.

 Take Pride will show you how to achieve those positive emotions in the workplace, for yourself and for people who work for you.

 This book sets out the PRIDE business model, which through generating Purpose, Reputation, Integrity, Direction and Energy at work will create the environment where people respect each other, understand and share goals, want to contribute and know that they are valued.
 In building personal and professional pride, the model will drive performance and make people and the organisations they work for more successful.